 App design doesn’t have to be limited to the mobile device’s screen functions but can also integrate the possibility of using a mic or camera.
 Voice interface can assist users in navigating your app; they can easily use various app functions or interact with them without additional effort, simply with the voice commands.

 Introducing camera features to your app opens numerous possibilities.
 It not only adds more features, like credit card or product barcode scan but also makes it more engaging and entertaining for a user.
-One of the latest technological trends is Augmented Reality which offers a spectacular mobile experience and expands mobile app’s functionality.
-You can take a look at Instagram or IKEA app – they’re one of the most successful and famous apps to use this technology.
+One of the latest technological trends in Augmented Reality which offers a spectacular mobile experience and expands mobile app’s functionality.
+You can take a look at Instagram or IKEA app – they’re some of the most successful and famous apps to use this technology.

 There are a lot of ways to build an app that makes users’ experience far more fun and interactive.
 By applying game elements to your app design, you can push users gently to certain behavior and trigger certain emotional responses.
 For example, if you’re creating a banking app, you can introduce fun rewards for people spending more and create a mascot that will guide them around it.